Rat Saw God (Veronica Mars): Synopsis

 Veronica speaks to Amelia's ex-boyfriend, who admits Amelia had a fake ID in the name of her cousin, Margot Schnell.
 After Logan is released on bail Don Lamb drives him back to the Echolls estate.
 He and Logan arrive to find that Logan's house is on fire.
 Veronica fakes being a distressed businesswoman in order to track the car that Amelia rented two days prior using her fake ID.
 Keith confronts Sheriff Lamb about recovering the wreckage of the bus.
 Sheriff Lamb retaliates by telling Keith about Veronica being taken in for questioning.
 Veronica tracks Amelia's last known location, which turns out to be a run-down motel.
 Keith calls Veronica to confront her about withholding information and Veronica tells him about David "Curly" Moran and her suspicions about the bus crash.
 Veronica's computer picks up a signal from Amelia's device, leading to her finding Amelia dead in an icebox.
 Before Veronica can call 911, Clarence Wiedman suddenly appears.
 He admits that Amelia contacted him asking for more money, which he gave her on the condition she leave town.
 However, he knew Amelia had not actually left.
 Veronica and Clarence confront the man at the front desk of the motel, who tells them Amelia came in with a man, and Veronica says she knows who it is.

 Keith arranges to meet Aaron, and threatens that if anything happens to Veronica, Keith will go after Aaron personally.
 Veronica and Clarence go to Amelia's boyfriend's room and Clarence dangles him off a window ledge, but he insists he knows nothing, and they leave.
 Weevil and Logan get into a fight at school, partly because Weevil is upset Logan got bail and partly because Logan has just bought Weevil's grandmother's house and evicted her.
-Veronica is contacted by a friend of Amelia's, who tells her Amelia after leaving her boyfriend, she started dating a man named Carlos.
+Veronica is contacted by a friend of Amelia's, who tells her Amelia started dating a man named Carlos after leaving her boyfriend, and the motel clerk verifies that Carlos was the man with Amelia.
 Clarence decides to track down Carlos, despite the fact that he is a diplomat's son.
 Veronica visits Abel Koontz in the hospital, and is told he has only a couple of days left to live.
-She lies to Abel about Amelia's fate to spare his feelings before his death.
+She lies to Abel about Amelia's fate, telling him that she is happy and traveling the world, to spare his feelings before his death.
 Keith breaks into the warehouse where the wreckage of the bus is being stored and finds the remains of a rat taped to the bottom of the bus.